thunderseethe/thunderseethe.github.io/content/posts/closure-convert-base.md

 ## Lambda Lifting

-In the abstract, that's closure conversion.
+In the abstract, that's all there is to closure conversion.
 We transmogrify every function and application we encounter, and we're done.
 It's an invasive operation, so invasive in fact, that originally I planned to avoid it entirely.
-My original plan for this pass was to use lambda lifting, an operation that fulfills a similar role but eschews closures.
+At first, this pass used lambda lifting, an operation that also removes lambdas but eschews closures.
-Rather than creating a struct to hold our captured variables, lambda lifting lifts each function into a new top level definition and adds a new parameter for each free variable.
+Rather than creating a struct to hold our captured variables, lambda lifting lifts each `Fun` into a new top level function and adds a new parameter per free variable.
 We can see the distinction by lambda lifting our `bar` example:

 ```rs